arichtman/nix/README.md

 1. Rebuild
 1. Then pull down some keys to get in, it should have already DHCP'd over the bridge network.

-## Notes
+#### Notes

-Checking builds manually: `nix build .#nixosConfigurations.patient-zero.config.system.build.toplevel`
+Checking builds manually: `nix build .#nixosConfigurations.fat-controller.config.system.build.toplevel` Minimal install ~3.2 gigs
+Lab-node with master node about 3.2 gb also, so will want more headroom.

 Add to nomicon